 Family Self Help

-The Family Law Self-Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
-The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Legal Aid Bureau, Annapolis Office.
+The Family Law Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
+The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Maryland Center for Legal Assistance.
 They can be reached at 410-260-1392.